Chivivian/babel/README.md

 ## ✨ Key Features

+- **Agentic OCR**: Intelligent optical character recognition that understands document structure, not just raw text.
 - **Context-Aware Translation**: Understands the nuance and context of entire documents, not just isolated sentences.
 - **Preserves Formatting**: Maintains the original layout, styling, and structure of your documents.
 - **Multi-Format Support**: Seamlessly handles PDF, DOCX, and other major document formats.
-- **Powered by GenAI**: Utilizes the latest advancements in Large Language Models for unmatched accuracy.
+- **Powered by LLMs**: Utilizes the latest advancements in Large Language Models for unmatched accuracy.
 - **Broad Language Support**: Supports translation across 22 major languages.

 ## 🌐 Supported Languages